loonychewy/ANE-NativeShare/README.md

     AirNativeShare.getInstance().showShare(myShareObject)
     ```

-Additionaly, on Android, you need to ask the following permission:
+Additionally, on Android 4.3 and below, you need to ask the following permission:

     ```
     <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>